dev-prep/02_day/bootstrap/readme.md

 > Side-note: sourcing dependencies in the correct order

-Boostrap has 3 main offerings: CSS library, HTML components, and Javascript powered components.
-We will focus on the following:
+---

 ##2.
 CSS

+### Activity!

+Boostrap has 3 main offerings: CSS library, HTML components, and Javascript powered components.

+For each category, we are going to do a **short activity**:

+> research the bootstrap feature you have been assigned and present to the class how you think that feature works.

 * Containers
 * Typography